Hey, Amber Horsburgh! Where are you based?

 How do you keep track of everything you are listening to?

 I don’t, really.
 I have a few private playlists that I update with new songs to not forget but nothing nearly as sophisticated as when I had physical music or even a digital library in iTunes.

 With digital it’s really tough for new artists to get that follow or add to a playlist because it’s not the mainstream user behaviour of streaming platforms.
 People’s music listening habits are driven by their emotions far more than they care to admit.
 Emotions, moods and events trigger listening patterns so new artists they need to be top of mind when a listener is triggered.
 So, keeping track of new stuff may not be a reliable source of new fans but rather marketing initiatives that keep targeting new listeners.
 I write more about combatting this for artists in a recent post Playing to strangers: why people that have never heard of you are most profitable.

 Do you tip other people off to new music?
 How?

 Usually with videos, if the music is good but an artist has nailed their aesthetic and the videos are good, I’m hooked.
 I cannot stop shouting from the rooftops about Tommy Cash, I think he is a genius, and so captivating, everything he releases whether it is official videos, merch, or even status updates are more compelling than the next.
 His PMW video may be my favourite video of all time.

 Anything you want to “promote”?

-A good starting place to check out my writings are The A-Z of Artist Brand Building, Why the Music Business Gets Digital So Wrong and if you’re at labels or management firms check out my Bases Get Aces Album Promo Checklist and Music Marketer’s Toolbox (140 free and freemium tools for music marketers).
+A good starting place to check out my writings: The A-Z of Artist Brand Building, Why the Music Business Gets Digital So Wrong.
+If you’re at labels or management firms check out my Bases Get Aces Album Promo Checklist and Music Marketer’s Toolbox (140 free and freemium tools for music marketers).